Ancient Aliens: Critical response

 The series has been criticized by historians, cosmologists, archaeologists and other scientists for presenting and promoting pseudoscience, pseudohistory and pseudoarchaeology as fact.
 Episodes are frequently characterized as "far-fetched", "hugely speculative", and "expound[ing] wildly on theories suggesting that astronauts wandered the Earth freely in ancient times."
 Many of the claims made by guests are not commonly accepted as fact by the scientific community.
-In 2009, History professor Ronald H. Fritze observed that pseudoscience has a periodic popularity in the U.S.:
+In 2009, history professor Ronald H. Fritze observed that pseudoscience has a periodic popularity in the U.S.:

 Brad Lockwood of Forbes characterized Ancient Aliens as an example of History's channel drift toward "programs devoted to monsters, aliens, and conspiracies".
 He added that, "Ancient Aliens defies all ability to suspend disbelief for the sake of entertainment."
 Alex Knapp, also of Forbes, cited archaeologist Keith Fitzpatrick-Matthews' rebuke of History for treating "nonsense as though it were fact."

 In 2011, South Park parodied the series in the episode "A History Channel Thanksgiving".
 Ramsey Isler of IGN commented, "The aim is placed squarely on Ancient Aliens specifically".
 South Park's animation style created "a perfect satire of all the ridiculousness of this series, including the black and white art with aliens photoshopped in, and interviews with people of dubious authority".

 Science writer Riley Black was critical of the series—particularly an episode that suggested "aliens exterminated dinosaurs to make way for our species"—which she characterized as "some of the most noxious sludge in television's bottomless chum bucket."
 Black accused the series of employing a Gish gallop technique to overwhelm the viewer with many "fictions and distortions."

 Others have called attention to a paucity of opposing viewpoints, such as Kenneth Feder, Professor of Archaeology at Central Connecticut State University and author of Frauds, Myths, and Mysteries: Science and Pseudoscience in Archaeology.
 He was approached by producers with requests to appear in several episodes: "My response was, I'd be happy to be on your show, but you should know that I think that the ancient astronaut hypothesis is execrable bullshit."
 He added, "I haven't heard back from them, rather remarkably.
 So, I guess maybe they're not interested in the other point of view."
 In 2016, Vice on TV producer Jordan Kinley said of Ancient Aliens claims:

 In the 2019 issue of Public Archaeology, Franco D. Rossi of Johns Hopkins University published a retrospective of his experience at the 2018 Boston Alien Con.
 He characterized Ancient Aliens and its fans as a "science fiction fandom" which also trafficked in "misinformation" and "conspiracies."
 He warned professionals in various history fields will have to reckon with ancient astronaut hypothesis and its adherents.
 In March 2020, podcaster Brian Dunning challenged and debunked many of the claims featured on Ancient Aliens.
-At the conclusion of the third episode, Dunning quoted Kenneth Feder Frauds, Myths, and Mysteries: Science and Pseudoscience in Archaeology:
+At the conclusion of the third episode, Dunning quoted Kenneth Feder's book Frauds, Myths, and Mysteries: Science and Pseudoscience in Archaeology:

 Dunning emphasized Feder's conclusion: "I maintain that meanness and inflexibility are entirely appropriate responses."